 Obviously, don't choose one if what you really want is cinematic thrills and the height of technology – you won't find any of the best OLED TVs in this size, and they tend to lack the connectivity features of the best gaming TVs.
 Let's be realistic that the focus here is getting good clear pictures and sound – but at a smaller scale.

 Best 32-inch TV: What to look for

-However, some 32-inch TVs still offer HDR support, which gives you a better picture overall.
+However, some 32-inch TVs still offer HDR (high dynamic range) support, which gives you a better, brighter and more colourful picture overall.
 If you can, we recommend grabbing one with this feature, because it helps to make images look more lifelike and rich – it's one of the few recent TV technology improvements that's just as effective on smaller screens as big ones.
 Streaming services such as Netflix, Amazon Prime Video and Disney+ all offer HDR support for movies and TV.

 Otherwise TVs at this size tend to be fairly stripped down in terms of features, but that doesn’t mean you still can’t enjoy a decent smart platform that supports the main video streaming services.
 Do consider the resolution, too, as a number of 32-inch TVs are only 'HD Ready', meaning 720p, which is a reduction by half the resolution of a Full HD, or 1080p, telly – and if you're going to be sitting pretty close then you'll notice that difference.